jpschewe/fll-sw/scoring/docs/performance-entry-instructions.md

 This process does discard the original scores, so if one wants to have a record of these the original score sheets will need to be retained and manually marked as the original scores for the head to head bracket.

+## Sorting score sheets

+It is nice to sort the score sheets by team number as this helps when needing to find one later when there is an issue.
+It’s also much nicer for those in the back room stuffing envelopes as they can easily put the right sheets in the right envelopes.